SilkeHenderickx/ITBlog/content/blog/internship/intro.md

 the actual system, and documentation in the form of a bachelor thesis.

 This brings me to the conclusion of this, my first blog post, and the point of it all.
-My hope is that the posts that I will be writing here serve two purposes.
+My hope is that the posts that I will be writing here serve two purposes:

-An addition to my bachelor thesis, highlighting some important steps I took along the way.
+- An addition to my bachelor thesis, highlighting some important steps I took along the way.

-Sharing some of the things that I learned that weren't necessarily taught to me in a classroom, and those seemingly small things that ended up being eye-openers for me when it comes to coding and all things IT.
+- Sharing some of the things that I learned and am learning that weren't necessarily taught to me in a classroom, and those seemingly small things that ended up being eye-openers for me when it comes to coding and all things IT.

 So far, my studies have supplied me with a good base from which to start my career, and now it's time to get going.
 Join me as I venture out into the great unknown.
 <center><font size=+1>
-Internship starting in T-24 days.
+Internship starting in T-31 days.
 </font></center>